buidly/sui-events-indexer/README.md

 Sui Events Processor

-A CLI tool that automatically generates TypeScript types and Prisma schema from Sui Move package events.
-This tool helps bridge the gap between Sui Move events and TypeScript applications by providing type-safe interfaces and database schemas.
+A CLI tool that generates a complete event indexing solution for Sui Move packages.
+It automatically:

+- Creates TypeScript types from Move events
+- Generates a Prisma schema for event persistence
+- Scaffolds an event indexer with handlers for each event type
+- Sets up a REST API to query indexed events

+The generated project provides a production-ready setup for indexing and serving Sui events with type safety and database persistence.

 ## Features